llvm/clangd-www/extensions.md

 **New property of `Location` object**: `containerName : string?`:
  - Name of the function or class in which the reference occurs.
-Might be null, e.g. if the containing symbol is indexed.
+Might be null, e.g. if the containing symbol is not indexed.
 Can also be an empty string, e.g. for declarations at global scope.

 **New client capability**: `textDocument.references.container`: